MaxKolbe/file-management-system/README.md

 2. verifyStaffAndAdmin

     Auth function to check if user is Admin.
 For routes that require Admin priveledges like upload and update routes.
-3. verifyStaffAdminAndDev
+3. verifyStaffAdminAndSuperAdmin

-    Developer route to check if user is a Developer for special routes that require dev access.
-Please see middleware>authenticate.js folder/file to customize the criteria for checking if user is a developer.
+    SuperAdmin route to check if user is a SuperAdmin for special routes that require SuperAdmin access.

 ## Setting Up Local Server
 ### Windows Task Scheduler